Sign in: Facebook · email

 • Cultural attitudes must change to ensure political accountability around safe streets by applying the same focus to traffic deaths as we apply to public campaigns around drunken driving and work site safety.

-• To prevent traffic deaths, greater collaboration among local traffic planners, engineers, police officers, policymakers, and public health professionals is needed.
+• To prevent traffic deaths, greater collaboration among local traffic planners, engineers, policymakers, and public health professionals is needed.
 Vision Zero brings together diverse and necessary stakeholders to address the complex problem of road safety.

 What You Can Do